johnrichardrinehart/ci-pillars/README.md

       2 things can be fetched in parallel, but are fetched sequentially, then rewrite in order to fetch simultaneously)
 * Observable
-   1. Relevant monitoring/telemetry (backend) services run at different layers of the stack to provide insight on resource bottlenecks;
-   2. CI execution environments should automatically report host metrics capturing things like:
+   1. CI execution environments should automatically report host metrics capturing things like:
-      1. version of the CI execution environment (OCI image name+tag+hash, NixOS /run/current-system, etc.)
+      1. version of the CI execution environment (OCI image name+tag+hash, NixOS `/run/current-system`, AMI ID, etc.)
       2. `machine-id`
       3. available memory
       4. Disk I/O metrics (available space, IOPS, etc.)
       5. network ingress/egress
       6. unused CPU
-   3. CI execution environments or jobs should work to instrument the PID tree for their jobs to emit metrics related to per-PID resource usage;
+   2. CI execution environments or jobs should work to instrument the PID tree for their jobs to emit metrics related to per-PID resource usage;
-   4. CI logs should be visible within the CI UI but also centrally ingested (helps with cases like finding all jobs which failed in some specific, identifiable way);
+   3. CI logs should be visible within the CI UI but also centrally ingested (helps with cases like finding all jobs which failed in some specific, identifiable way);
 * Flexible